Powered by .id (informed decisions) for Fraser Coast Regional Council

 The role traditionally played by Fraser Coast Regional Council is to provide home owning opportunities to families from other parts of Queensland.
 Since the 1970s retirement migration has played an increasingly important role in fuelling population growth and there are a number of retirement/lifestyle villages which cater for the needs of these mature households.
 Fraser Coast Regional Council is also seen as a relatively affordable location for housing, particularly away from the coastal strip.
 This encourages in-migration of family households and results in a dual housing market.

 There is a large supply of residential land which will influence housing and population outcomes across Fraser Coast Regional Council.
-Significant supply has been identified in Hervey Bay - South West and the Nikenbah-Dundowran Future Growth Area, which is essentially an expansion of the Hervey Bay urban area.
-There is also significant supply in Burrum Heads-Toogoom and Craignish - Dundowran Beach.
-In contrast the rural areas (Western Hinterland and Southern Hinterland) are expected to record modest growth, centred around rural residential estates and smaller subdivisions, particularly those parts with good proximity to Maryborough or the Bruce Highway.
-Overall, there are almost 22,800 dwellings assumed in the forecast period, with the population forecast to reach 146,460 at 2036.
+Significant supply has been identified in Hervey Bay - South West and the Dundowran - Nikenbah Growth Area, an expansion of the Hervey Bay urban area.
+There is also greenfield supply in Craignish - Dundowran Beach.
+In contrast the rural areas are expected to record modest growth, centred around rural residential estates and smaller subdivisions, particularly those parts with good proximity to Maryborough or the Bruce Highway.
+Overall, there are 17,990 dwelling additions assumed in the forecast period, with the population forecast to reach 138,350 at 2041.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.